charuri/git-gud-bot/README.md

 - "f": enables autofishing
 - "p": enables merciful autopicking
 - "k": enables kill mode (autopick 100% with less delay)
+- "m": enables spongebob mocking
+- "a": enables allowance

 ### Parameters
 - "threshold": float between 0 and 1 (inclusive) representing the probability that the autopicker will fire.
+- "reset": int between 0 and 23 (inclusive) representing the hour of day that the allowance list should reset and update.